-The selected pressure levels for the analogy on the moisture index were strongly centered around 700~hPa and 600~hPa.
+The selected pressure levels for the analogy of the moisture index were strongly centred around 700~hPa and 600~hPa.
 No other value was selected when considering two moisture predictors (Table \ref{table:levels_GA_4Zo_2MIo}).
 It was sometimes more efficient, in terms of prediction performance, to consider the moisture at 700~hPa twice, but at different hours, rather than selecting another pressure level.
 Besides, the optimizer never chose the same pressure level at the same hour for any variable, even though it was allowed to do so.
 The selected pressure levels for the moisture analogy differed from the reference method (Tables \ref{table:params_R2} and \ref{table:levels_GA_4Zo_2MIo}, last row).

-The selection of the temporal windows for the atmospheric circulation was similar to the preceding optimization (in the order of increasing pressure: 12~h, 24/30~h, 12~h, 30~h), but sometimes with some variability.
+The selection of temporal windows for atmospheric circulation was similar to the preceding optimization (in order of increasing pressure: 12~h, 24/30~h, 12~h, 30~h), but sometimes with some variability.
 When it comes to the moisture analogy, there was a clear tendency to select 12~h and 24~h.
-However, it must be remembered that this holds for our predictand, the accumulated precipitation over 06-30~h~UTC, and that it is expected to differ if the temporal window changes (e.g. 00-24~h~UTC, or another accumulation duration).
+However, it must be remembered that this holds for our predictand, the accumulated precipitation over 06--30~h~UTC, and that it is expected to differ if the temporal window changes (e.g. 00--24~h~UTC, or another accumulation duration).

 The optimized spatial windows for the atmospheric circulation have also changed (Figure \ref{fig:spatial_windows_4Zo-2MIo}).
-The very large domains on the upper level of the four first subregions were not present anymore, and more variability could be observed.
-The selected points for the moisture analogy were always located nearby the catchment, including at least one of the nearest points from the reanalysis dataset, and the spatial windows were relatively small.
-Thus, for this case study, there is no need to look for distant moisture information and the search could be reduced to a smaller domain.
+The very large domains on the upper level of the first four subregions were not present anymore, and more variability could be observed.
+The selected points for the moisture analogy were always located near the catchment, including at least one of the nearest points from the reanalysis dataset, and the spatial windows were relatively small.
+Thus, for this case study, there is no need to look for distant moisture information, and the search could be reduced to a smaller domain.

 The CRPSS scores were improved by considering the moisture information (Figure \ref{fig:figure_crpss_4Zo-2HIo} to be compared with Figure \ref{fig:figure_crpss_4Zo}).
 The optimized method also performed significantly better than the 2Z-2MI reference method optimized by the sequential procedure.
-When it comes to improvements for days with precipitation above the three thresholds (P\(\geq\)1~mm, P \(\geq\) 0.1\(\cdot\)P10 and P \(\geq\) 0.5\(\cdot\)P10), the conclusion is the same as before, that is a significant improvement of the prediction compared to the reference method, mainly for heavy rainfall.
+When it comes to improvements for days with precipitation above the three thresholds (P\(\geq\)1~mm, P \(\geq\) 0.1\(\cdot\)P10, and P \(\geq\) 0.5\(\cdot\)P10), the conclusion is the same as before, that is, a significant improvement in the prediction compared to the reference method, mainly for heavy rainfall.

-The analysis of the parameters cross-compatibility (Figure \ref{fig:crossing_4Zo-2MIo}) was also very similar to the one on the circulation analogy only.
+The analysis of the parameters’ cross-compatibility (Figure \ref{fig:crossing_4Zo-2MIo}) was also very similar to the one of the circulation analogy only.
 The same pattern could be observed, with a drop of performance for the subregions submitted to different meteorological influences.
-However, the losses of performance were globally more important than before, suggesting that more complex methods with moisture variables are less transposable to another subregion (consistent with the observations of \citet{Chardon2014}), even though both were located within the same grid cell of the reanalysis dataset.
+However, the losses in performance were globally more important than before, suggesting that more complex methods with moisture variables are less transposable to another subregion (consistent with the observations of \citet{Chardon2014}), even though both were located within the same grid cell of the reanalysis dataset.
 Moisture fields have greater variability than pressure fields, and thus a change in the spatial windows can have a greater impact on the method performance.
-Indeed, the two regions with the lowest cross-compatibility with the others were the Upper Rhone Valley (7) and the Southeast ridges (8), which had similar optimal pressure levels and temporal windows to other regions, but had rather different spatial windows on the moisture predictor.
+Indeed, the two regions with the lowest cross-compatibility with the others were the upper Rhone Valley (7) and the southeast ridges (8), which had similar optimal pressure levels and temporal windows to other regions, but had rather different spatial windows on the moisture predictor.